A Serious Electronic Project For The Expert DIYer

 KeepIS favours using a slightly lighter gauge wire for the chokes than the primary winding … to add some resistance … which helps reduces the load/shock on the mosfets.

-With this controller you can run a 24V or 36V or 48V inverter with essentially no changes to the electronics.
+As mentioned above ... with this controller you can run a 24V or 36V or 48V inverter with essentially no changes to the electronics.

-With the right toroid and chokes, a WG Inverter should happily run up to 6kW loads … BUT add a second power board, toroid and chokes … you can turn it into a 12kW inverter … all running off the one controller.
+With the right toroid and chokes, a WG Inverter should happily run up to 6kW loads … BUT ... add a second power board, toroid and chokes … you can turn it into a 12kW inverter … all running off the one controller.

 Trendsetter that he is ...
 KeepIS has built one of these as well ... using a total of six 2kW Aerosharp toroids ... three on each side.